rwparry/FH-Training-App-JQM/README.md

 Verify what you have made is working by trying to validate a number sequence such as '0000000000000000'.
 You should receive the output shown below.

 ![](https://github.com/feedhenry/FH-Training-App-JQM/raw/master/docs/CreditCardCall.png)

+Checkout the v5 branch to see the completed code.